Anneville Studio :: Mokume Gane Custom Wedding Rings

 The Art of Mokume Gane - In-person

-Mokume Gane is an ancient Japanese technique involving fused layers of differently colored metals that form unique organic patterns.
-This class begins at the patterning stage - we will be using fused mokume gane blanks (copper/brass included in kit fee, other more exotic silver-containing combinations will be available for purchase in class).
-This allows us to focus on the most artistic part of mokume gane - unique and expressive pattern development.
-We will be trying a variety of techniques, from stamping to direct hammering among others.
+Mokume Gane, or ‘woodgrain metal’ is an ancient Japanese technique involving fused layers of differently colored metals.
+This class jumps right into the artistic part of mokume gane – the creation of unique patterns.
+Students will learn to pattern mokume gane sheet using stamping, direct hammering, and even the tricky but versatile cherry blossom technique.
 The special considerations for fabricating and finishing mokume gane work will be covered, including soldering and patination.
-Students can choose to focus on creating multiple patterned samples for inclusion in later work, or create one or more simple finished jewelry pieces.
+In this special expanded 4-day format, there will be plenty of time to focus on creating multiple patterned samples and create one or more finished jewelry pieces.
+Detailed handouts including step-by-steps and equipment sources will be provided.
 This class is available to all levels, however some experience soldering and working with silver will be helpful.
 Even advanced jewelers/metalsmiths will benefit from learning these secrets of mokume gane patterning.
-Registration available soon.
+Kit includes copper/brass mokume gane - upgrades to silver mokume available in class, price varies.

 "Kit and demos were great, slides and handouts were very useful, learning to love Mokume even more if that's possible!!
 I will continue to tell my east coast metalsmiths about these classes with Anne." ~ Valerie Conerway